Security & Privacy

 | Sentry | Error class names, stack metadata | Error monitoring (no bill content captured) |

-| Plausible & Vercel Analytics | Page path, country (no cookies, no fingerprint) | Privacy-preserving traffic analytics |
+| Plausible & Vercel Analytics | Page path, country (no cookies; daily-rotating hashed visitor identifiers, not stable fingerprints) | Privacy-preserving traffic analytics |

 Bot & Abuse Protection